-Executive Summary 1 s the sponsoring Committee requesting specific feedback or input about this resource?
+Executive Summary 1 Is the sponsoring Committee requesting specific feedback or input about this resource?
 2 What problem will this resource solve?
 2 Why should you support this resource?
-2 Which populations are impacted by this resource?
+2 How was this resource developed?
+2 How well does this resource address the problem statement?
+5 Was this resource changed in response to public comment?
+5 Which populations are impacted by this resource?
+5 There is no known impact to any specific populations.
 5 How does this resource impact the OPTN Strategic Plan?
 5 How will the OPTN implement this resource?
-5 How will members implement this resource?
-5 How will members be evaluated for compliance with this resource?
-5 Ethical Considerations of Imminent Death Donation 6
+6 How will members implement this resource?
+6 Members will be able to access this resource through the OPTN website.
+Will this proposal require members to submit additional data?
+6 How will members be evaluated for compliance with this resource?
+6 White Paper 7 Ethical Considerations of Imminent Death Donation 7